 The Heyday of Liner Notes in the 1970s

 This matters, because the LP came in a 12-inch square package, providing a minimum of 144 square inches of editorial space on the back cover alone for whatever the artist and record company agreed belonged there.
-As often as not, editorial narratives continued on the album's liner--the protective cover that slipped inside the LP cover.
+As often as not, editorial narratives continued on the album's liner—the protective cover that slipped inside the LP cover.

-Eventually, the practice adopted as liner notes grew longer so that eventually most of the written comments appeared not on the back cover but on the album's liner -- hence "liner notes."
-These notes contain information about the record--credits for everyone involved in the recording, information about the record label putting out the record, copyright information, and sometimes, song lyrics--as well as growing editorial content peripherally related to the music.
+Eventually, the practice adopted as liner notes grew longer so that eventually most of the written comments appeared not on the back cover but on the album's liner, hence "liner notes."
+These notes contain information about the record—credits for everyone involved in the recording, information about the record label putting out the record, copyright information, and sometimes, song lyrics—as well as growing editorial content peripherally related to the music.

-Social and Political Influences on Liner Note Content
+Social and Political Influences on Content

 During this era of political and social discontent, social critics and music critics alike found the liner notes to be a great place to sound off.
 Fantasy Records' Ralph Gleason typified the trend.
-Gleason, who combined the roles of social critic, music critic, and record industry exec, wrote acute, well-written liner notes not only to express his opinion about the album's music but also to ruminate on its social/political significance.
+Gleason, who combined the roles of social critic, music critic, and record industry exec, wrote acute, well-written liner notes not only to express his opinion about the album's music but also to ruminate on its social and political significance.

-For reasons directly related to the circumstances that brought liner notes to prominence, they have declined in importance and use throughout the 1980s and continue that decline in the 21st century, where liner notes--including not just notes on the liner, but in any other place--have become increasingly terse and are often absent altogether.
+For reasons directly related to the circumstances that brought liner notes to prominence, they have declined in importance and use throughout the 1980s and continue that decline in the 21st century, where liner notes, including not just notes on the liner but in any other place, have become increasingly terse and are often absent altogether.

 Both of these are much smaller objects.
-Even the larger CD has only about 25 sq. inches of available space for narrative comments--comfortable for a sonnet.
+Even the larger CD has only about 25 sq. inches of available space for narrative comments, comfortable for a sonnet.
 Although extensive commentaries occasionally continue in "CD booklets," put inside the CD package, the era of the socio-politically important liner note was essentially over